StephenOTT/GitHub-Time-Tracking/README.md

 ### Logging Time for an Issue

 Logging time for a specific issue should be done in its own comment.
 The comment should not include any data other than the time tracking information.
+**NOTE: The Body of the Issue (the text you write when you first open the issue), is not a comment.
+You must make a comment for a time-comment to function.
+The logic is that if you were to make a issue, the opening of the issue would contain the information about the issue, and then subsequent comments would have time-comments.**

 #### Examples